leemjm92/STEAMxD/ai.md

 ## Training the custom object detection model <a id="chapter4"></a>

 The Google Colab notebook with the relevant instructions can be obtained [here](custom-yolov5-object-detection.ipynb).
-The notebook contains step by step instructions on how to do data augmentation on your labelled custom dataset, train your custom model with your custom dataset and evaluate your custom model
+The notebook contains step by step instructions on how to do data augmentation on your labelled custom dataset, train your custom model with your custom dataset and evaluate your custom model.

 ## Tips <a id="chapter5"></a>